 How to save on Halloween candy, costumes, decor & more

 Wondering how much it will cost to celebrate Halloween this year?
-Consumer estimates suggest the average Canadian expects to spend nearly $70 in 2025 – so let’s take a look at how that breaks down, and how you can set a budget & stick to it!
+Consumer estimates suggest the average Canadian expects to spend nearly $70 in 2025 (and parents say it’s more than $100) – so let’s take a look at how that breaks down, and how you can set a budget & stick to it!

 COSTUMES